-Official TOEFL scores (required for applicants who have not completed two semesters of college instruction in English or whose university's official language of instruction was not English).
+The TOEFL is required for applicants who have not completed two semesters of college instruction in English or whose university’s official language of instruction was not English.

 On the TOEFL registration form, use code number 1846 for “Institution”.
 If TOEFL scores are not received by December 1st your application will not be reviewed.

 **According to ETS, score reports are sent electronically or mailed to recipients approximately 13 days after the test date.
 However, ETS has no control over mail delivery to various locations around the world.
 Allow 7-10 days after the mailing date for delivery in the United States, and 4-6 weeks for locations outside the United States.
 For information specific to your location, contact your postal service.